hemersondecarli/rapidMedicalSolution/README.md

 ---
+## [0.10.0] - 22/01/2025
+### Added
+- **buttons on the Dashboard for the following functionalities**
+- Diagnosis
+- Place Orders
+- List of Medications
+- Menstrual Cycle Tracker
+- Nurse 24/7 and Mental Health Support
+- AI Pre-Diagnosis

+- Integrated a calendar widget on the right side of the Dashboard.

+### New Feature
+- Added a Change Password form that appears only when the user clicks a "Change Password" button.
+- The form requires the user to input their current password and the new password.

+### General Fixes
+- Resolved errors with registration and login functionalities by debugging the backend (userRoutes.js) and ensuring data validation.

+---
 ## [0.0.9] -20/01/2025 - 22/01/2025
 ### Added
 - fields to accept the old password and the new password for the user.